LeMaker Documentation

 Why won't my board boot?

-Check power supply voltage and current capacity, try a different microSD card, verify image was flashed correctly, and inspect for LED activity patterns.
+Check power supply voltage and current capacity, try a different microSD card, verify the image was flashed correctly, and inspect for LED activity patterns.

 How do I update the operating system?